 In other regions, salting was the method used to preserve fish, but Scandinavia lacks major salt deposits.
 For millennia, drying was the best process to preserve whitefish in Scandinavia.
 Stockfish is very nutrient-rich, and you can assume that dried stockfish was was consumed domestically in the region.
 There was a boom in the dried stockfish trade in the late Middle Ages, and the product became accessible throughout Scandinavia, as well as the rest of Europe.

-"Above all, the Nordic people eat dry fish such as pike, perch-pike, bream, burbot...
+The 16th-century historian Olaus Magnus describes the dish in The History of the Nordic People: "Above all, the Nordic people eat dry fish such as pike, perch-pike, bream, burbot...
 When you want to prepare these fish to eat, you put it for two days in strong lye and one day in clean, pure water to make it as soft as you want it.
-After boiling it with an addition of salty butter, you can put it upon the very tables of princes as a well-liked and delicious dish." —Olaus Magnus
+After boiling it with an addition of salty butter, you can put it upon the very tables of princes as a well-liked and delicious dish."

 Scandinavian Christmas Tradition